 3. CEESC Extra Large Cat Door, 4-Way Locking

-Constructed from weather-resistant ABS, this extra-large cat door feels robust and is well-suited for bigger cats or small dogs.
-The four-way locking mechanism gives you control over your pet’s comings and goings, and the transparent flap can help reduce anxiety.
+Built from weather-resistant ABS, this extra-large cat door feels robust and is suitable for bigger cats or small dogs.
+The four-way locking mechanism gives you control over your pet's movements, and the transparent flap can help reduce anxiety.
 Features like a brush strip and rain seal make it quieter and more comfortable for exterior use.

 What We Like: